keboola/GoodData-grey-pages-bookmarklet/readme.md

 # Usage

 Copy and paste the bookmarklet.js content to the bookmarks URL.
-Go to whichever GoodData project and click on Grey Pages Bookmarklet, project's grey pages will be opened in new tab.
+Go to whichever GoodData project and click on Grey Pages bookmark, project's grey pages will be opened in new tab.